 These mild temperatures make it an ideal location to participate in outdoor activities offered in the area, such as horse riding and hiking.

-Like much of Spain, accommodation in Ronda is much cheaper during the winter than in summer.
+Like much of Spain, accommodation in Ronda is much cheaper in winter than in summer.

 Visiting closer to Christmas makes the hillside city even more attractive as the streets are decorated in Christmas lights and sculptures, creating extravagant displays.